-Synopsis in FIXED tring_pointer, () string, BIN(31) string_length) ontents of an unbounded string to a PL/I string Usage Common to clients and servers.
-Description The STRGET function copies the characters from the unbounded string pointer to the PL/I string item.
-If the unbounded string does not contain enough characters to fill the PL/I string exactly, the PL/I string is padded with spaces.
-If the length of the unbounded string is greater than the size of the PL/I string, only the length specified by the third parameter is copied into the PL/I string from the string pointer.
-Parameters The parameters for STRGET can be described as follows: string_pointer This is an in parameter that is the unbounded string pointer containing a copy of the unbounded string. string This is an out parameter that is a bounded string to which the contents of the string pointer are copied.
-This string is terminated by a space if it is larger than the contents of the string pointer. string_length This is an in parameter that specifies the length of the unbounded string.
+Synopsis in FIXED tring_pointer, () string, BIN(31) string_length) ontents of an unbounded string to a PL/I string Usage Common to client s and servers.
+Description pointer to the PL/ enough characters with spaces.
+If the the PL/I string, on into the PL/I string on copies the characters from the unbounded string I string item.
+If the unbounded string does not contain is to fill the PL/I string exactly, the PL/I string is padded e length of the unbounded string is greater than the size of ally the length specified by the third parameter is copied g from the string pointer.
+Parameters The parameters for STRGET can be described as follows: string_pointer This is an $in$ parameter that is the unbounded string pointer containing a copy of the unbounded string. string This is an out parameter that is a bounded string to which the contents of the string pointer are copied.
+This string is terminated by a space if it is larger than the contents of the string pointer. string_length This is an $in$ parameter that specifies the length of the unbounded string.

 Example 1.
-Consider the following test program: TEST: PROC OPTIONS (MAIN); %include CORBA; / Temporary string used to set a string in src_pointer / dcl temp_string char(32) init('Hello there'); / This is the supplied PL/I unbounded string pointer / dcl str_pointer ptr; / This is the PL/I representation of the string / dcl dest / Set up the src_pointer unbounded string / Our call to strget will now retrieve the string stored / / in str_pointer and set the dest PL/I string / call strget(str_pointer, dest, length(dest)); if check_errors('strget') ^= completion_status_yes then return; put skip list('Contents of str_pointer: ' dest); END TEST; 2.
+Consider the following test program: TEST: PROC OPTIONS (MAIN); %include CORBA; / Temporary string used to set a string in src_pointer / dcl temp_string char(32) init('Hello there'); / This is the supplied PL/I unbounded string pointer / dcl str_pointer ptr; / This is the PL/I representation of the string / dcl dest / Set up the src_pointer unbounded string / call strset(str_pointer, temp_string, length(temp_string)); if check_errors('strset') ^= completion_status_yes then return; / Our call to strget will now retrieve the string stored / / in str_pointer and set the dest PL/I string / call strget(str_pointer, dest, length(dest)); if check_errors('strget') ^= completion_status_yes then return; put skip list('Contents of str_pointer: ' dest); END TEST; 2.
 The results printed out from the preceding test program are:

-Contents of str_pointer: Hello there
+Contents of str\pointer: Hello there

-"STRSET" on page 500.
+"STRSET" on page 476.